 Ficarri is making his mark as an up-and-coming composer for the organ.
 Last year, his “Exultation” was commissioned by Choir & Organ magazine for the dedication of the pipe organ at St. Thomas Episcopal Church in New York City.
 He was also a featured composer on Music from the Tower, a radio show broadcast from the Christ Cathedral (Crystal Cathedral).
 In 2019, Ficarri’s compositions and arrangements will be premiered at The Juilliard School, Queens College, Marble Collegiate Church, and St. Paul the Apostle Church in Los Angeles.
 Scores and recordings of Ficarri’s music are available through Sheet Music Plus.

-As a church musician in the New York City area, Ficarri formerly served as Organ Scholar at Hitchcock Presbyterian Church, under the direction of Dr. John T. King.
-Currently, Ficarri works as Organ Scholar at The Church of St. Paul the Apostle in Manhattan.
-In 2015, he founded Sacred Sounds at St. Paul’s, a concert series promoting organ music in the Lincoln Center neighborhood and providing performance opportunities to young artists; he also spearheaded the organ restoration project underway at St. Paul’s.
-At The Juilliard School, Ficarri studies with Grammy Award-winning organist Paul Jacobs.
+An active church musician, Ficarri currently works as Organ Scholar at the Church of St. Paul the Apostle in Manhattan.
+In 2015, he founded Sacred Sounds at St. Paul’s, a concert series promoting organ music in the Lincoln Center neighborhood and providing performance opportunities to young artists.
+Previously, he served as Organ Scholar at Hitchcock Presbyterian Church in Scarsdale, NY.